 The right set of tools and processes in the hands of educated users produces substantial improvements.
 As the word spread, Oliver Wight courses filled quickly.
 To meet the growing needs, a new entity was created in 1979: Oliver Wight Education Associates, with Walt as president.
 Eight business executives, each with a Class A track record, were asked to join.

 Ollie died in 1983 at the age of 53.
 He lived his dream passionately.
 Through his courses, presentations, articles, books, and video courses, Ollie educated and inspired thousands of executives.
 Hundreds of companies benefitted from his enduring insights.
 He witnessed the changes.
 To keep the crusade alive was Ollie’s greatest wish.

 In the subsequent years, Oliver Wight Education Associates grew into a global business.
 In 1993, Walt reorganized the business into Oliver Wight International with offices in the United Kingdom, Australia, and the United States.
 Oliver Wight International remains committed to helping companies align and integrate their business processes to achieve greater customer satisfaction and financial performance.
-Continuing Ollie’s requirement that all principals are not only educators, facilitators, and coaches, first they must be successful practitioners.
+Continuing Ollie’s requirement that all business advisors are not only educators, facilitators, and coaches, first they must be successful practitioners.
 Before joining the firm, all have played key roles in Class A implementations.

 In 1998, Walt switched hats, from chairman of the board to chair emeritus.
 When asked to pick the best of Ollie’s many insights, Walt chose Ollie’s description of leadership:

 “For a boss, you’ll do what you have to do;

 For a leader, you’ll do what you can do.”